Grade – College Undergraduates and Postgraduates

-Whether you're new to cell culture or looking to hone your current skills, our professional cell culture workshop provides the perfect opportunity to learn critical techniques, gain an advantage and network with cell culture professionals.
+Whether you\'re new to cell culture or looking to hone your current skills, our professional cell culture course provides the perfect opportunity to learn critical techniques, gain an advantage and network with cell culture professionals.
 Apply today and start building your resume in professional lab skills for future internships and employment.

-Curriculum is regularly updated to reflect current techniques
+Curriculum is updated annually to reflect current techniques

 – Professional real-world science lectures

 Human cells are complex to grow and must be handled aseptically with the utmost care, under rigorously controlled conditions in specialized cell culture laboratories.
 Because of these stringent requirements, the procedures that are used to culture human cells are also complex and can only be learned from experienced cell culturists in properly equipped cell culture facilities – like the facilities at Pathways to Stem Cell Science.